Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/README.md

 **Linker scripts:** Each build configuration needs a linker script.
 The linker script describes the memory layout of the executable.
 Each build configuration selects an appropriate linker scripts via project settings.
 For example, miv32imc-Release uses miv-rv32-ram-imc.ld

 There are several other settings that are required for a project.
-For complete project settings go to \<proect-name>->Properties->settings->Tool settings.
+For complete project settings go to \<project-name>->Properties->settings->Tool settings.

 ### Settings via header files
 Apart from the SoftConsole project settings, each project needs a few more configurations.
 These configurations are categorized into hardware and software configurations.